Frequently Asked Questions

 Participants enrolled in Incentive Option 1 are eligible to receive the following payments:

-- Energy Payment: Participants will earn an incentive of $2 for each kilowatt-hour (kWh) of verified incremental load reduction relative to their resource’s typical energy usage during DSGS dispatch events.
+- Energy Payment: Participants will earn an incentive of $2 for each kilowatt-hour (kWh) of verified incremental load reduction relative to their resource’s typical energy usage during an Option 1 DSGS dispatch event.

 - Standby Payment: Participants using combustion resources that provide a standby commitment identifying their available combustion capacity upon notice of a DSGS standby event receive a standby payment of $0.25 per kWh for each hour their resource is not dispatched.
 Standby commitments must be made prior to the start of the standby event hour.
 The standby payment will be based on the standby commitment.
 If the actual average load reduction during the dispatch period is less than the standby commitment, the standby payment is prorated to reflect the actual average load reduction demonstrated by the resource.

-- Increased Customer Demand Charge: Participants can also be reimbursed for incremental increases in customer demand charges that result from participation in the program and are incurred during the billing period in which a DSGS Program event occurred, if any.
+- Reimbursement for Increased Customer Demand Charges: Participants can also be reimbursed for incremental increases in customer demand charges that result from participation in the program and are incurred during the billing period in which a DSGS Program event occurred, if any.

 The default load reduction compensated by the Energy Payment is calculated as follows.
 DSGS providers may propose an alternate method of calculating verified incremental load reduction in their application.
 DSGS providers are responsible for calculating performance and payments for their Option 1 participants.